-The sales force can include inside salespeople, who conduct business from their offices and field salespeople or travelling salespeople, who call on customers (visit them).
-The inside sales team usually build the target list of customers.
+The salesforce can include inside salespeople, who conduct business from their offices and field salespeople or traveling salespeople, who call on customers (visit them).
+The inside sales team usually builds the target list of customers.

 Sales forces are often organized with each salesperson having an exclusive territory – a geographical zone due to cultural and linguistic differences.
 Salespeople normally have variable pay in the form of incentives, financial bonuses or gifts, if they reach their target or sales quota – the amount of revenue they have to bring in during a given period.

 Personal selling, or meeting and selling to a customer face-to-face, is different from impersonal selling such as advertising and sales promotion.
-In the current digital world, the personalized selling is gaining traction, as the email messages, videos, or images can be targeted at an individual with personalized message.
+In the current digital world, personalized selling is gaining traction, as email messages, videos, or images can be targeted at an individual with a personalized message.

 The sales process helps the sales force convert leads into signed deals (change prospective customers to actual customers).

-1. Prospecting and qualifying.
 Salespeople prospect (or look for) new clients.
 New leads are generated by making cold calls, calling potential customers from a list, or by asking current customers for referrals.
-The best leads are then identified, or qualified.
+The best leads are then identified or qualified.

-Marketing supports the sales force by providing leads including the product knowledge and market knowledge.
-The sales force should have constant supply of quality leads.
-Marketers can design marketing collateral including videos and images, to gain the customers attention.
+Marketing supports the sales force by providing leads including product knowledge and market knowledge.
+The salesforce should have a constant supply of quality leads.
+Marketers can design marketing collateral including videos and images, to gain the customer’s attention.
 The sales kit usually contains:

 - product samples (so customers get a better idea of what the product is)

 - price lists (cost sometimes with competitor’s cost)